wpswings/upsell-order-bump-offer-for-woocommerce/README.txt

 * Compatible with [**CheckoutWC**](https://www.checkoutwc.com/) which provides users with optimized checkout templates that will help users improve their conversion rates.

 === What Premium Version Of WooCommerce Order Bump Offers ===

-**1)** Merchants can now show WooCommerce order bumps on the cart page as well.
+**1)** Merchants can now show WooCommerce order bumps and WooCommerce-related products on the cart page as well.
 They can also position the order bumps as per their requirements.

-**2)** Display the sales pop-up screen of the WooCommerce upsell product image when the customers are exiting your website.
+**2)** Display the sales exit intent pop-up screen of the upsell and cross-sell of WooCommerce product images when the customers are exiting your website.

 **3)** Show the WooCommerce order bump recommendations on the cart page.

-**4)** Create WooCommerce order bumps and offer a cart funnel for simple, variable, and subscription products.
+**4)** Create WooCommerce order bumps and offer a cart sales funnel for simple, variable, and subscription products.

-**5)** Merchants to customize the template design according to their requirements.
+**5)** Merchants to customize the order bump template design according to their requirements.

 **6)** Boost conversions and elevate sales by using a countdown timer on smart offers WooCommerce.